-racadm storage forceonline: <pd fqdd=""></pd> A power failure, corrupted data, or some other reason may lead to a physical disk going offline.
+Feature RACADM Command Description Force Online racadm storage forceonline: <pd fqdd=""></pd> A power failure, corrupted data, or some other reason may lead to a physical disk going offline.
 You can use this feature to force a physical disk back into an online state when all other options have been exhausted.
 Once the command is run, the controller places the drive back into online state and restore its membership within the virtual disk.
-This happens only if the controller can read from the drive and can write into its metadata.

-() NOTE: Data recovery is only possible if a limited portion of the disk is damaged.
-Force Online feature cannot fix an already failed disk.
+This happens only if the controller can read from the drive and can write into its metadata. (i) NOTE: Data recovery is only possible already failed disk. e if a limited portion of the disk is damag ed.
+Force Online feature cannot fix an Force Offline This feature removes a drive from a virtual racadm storage forceoffline:<PD FQDD> disk configuration so that it goes offline, resulting in a degraded VD configuration.
+It is helpful if a drive is likely to fail in near future or is reporting a SMART failure but is still online.
+It can be also used if you would